Search

 Iceland tours, trips & holidays

-Solo and group travellers have long used trips to Iceland as their way to inject a little adventure into their holidays.
-With its majestic, towering mountains, boiling mud pools, spurting geysers, natural hot springs, thundering waterfalls and of course, mesmerising northern lights, it’s no wonder this is the chosen destination for adventure seekers.
-The land of ‘fire and ice’ has a natural, rustic beauty that is unsurpassed.
-It comes at no surprise that it was chosen to be one of the most iconic ‘Game of Thrones’ filming locations.
-Gaze in awe at the vast, multi-hued glaciers, spend afternoons strolling on the eerie black sand beaches and trek through the moss covered lava fields.
-And after all the hiking in the cold, relax in the famous Blue Lagoon to rejuvenate your skin and soul, reflecting back on what a unique land Iceland really is.
+Solo and group travellers have long used trips to Iceland to inject a little adventure into their holidays.
+With its majestic, towering mountains, boiling mud pools, spurting geysers, natural hot springs, thundering waterfalls and mesmerising northern lights, it’s no wonder this is the chosen destination for adventure seekers.
+The land of ‘fire and ice’ has an unsurpassed natural, rustic beauty.
+Unsurprisingly, it was selected as one of the most iconic ‘Game of Thrones’ filming locations.
+Spend time gazing in awe at the vast, multi-hued glaciers or strolling on the eerie black sand beaches.
+Whatever you do, make sure you take time to relax in the famous Blue Lagoon.
+The perfect place to rejuvenate your skin and soul, reflecting on the unique wonder and beauty of Iceland.

 Top 12 places to visit in Iceland

-A country which has some of the world’s most striking landscapes, powerful waterfalls, serene lakes and towering mountains, Iceland is a country of contrasts.
-From winters encased in darkness to summers where the sun never sets.
-Iceland is a land of outdoor experiences and choosing between the huge range of activities can be tricky.
+Iceland has some of the world’s most striking landscapes, powerful waterfalls, serene lakes and towering mountains.
+It is a country of contrasts—from winters encased in darkness to summers where the sun never sets.
+Iceland is a land of outdoor experiences, and choosing between the vast range of activities can be tricky.
 Thankfully, we know all the good spots to help you decide…

 1. Strokkur Geysir

 Whereas there are many geysers in Iceland, the mighty Strokkur Geysir is by far the most visited.
 Erupting every 10 minutes, this is the one which puts on the most epic (and reliable) show.
-Located in the southwest of Iceland beside the river Hvitá, Strokkur Geysir repeatedly blasts water up to an astonishing height of 30 meters, but has been known to reach above 40!
-Situated along the famous Golden Circle route, you can also enjoy the nearby natural, bubbling mud pits and the ‘hot spring bread’ experience – boiling eggs and digging up traditional “baked” rye bread that has been buried in the ground just outside the hot springs!
+Located beside the river Hvitá, Strokkur Geysir repeatedly blasts water up to an astonishing height of 30 meters.
+Situated along the famous Golden Circle route, you can also enjoy the nearby bubbling mud pits and the ‘hot spring bread’ experience.

 Travel Tip